Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 [^transformations]: Actually the grip group doesn't have to consist of transformations of space.
 The important thing is just that the grip group permutes grips.
 [^reachable]: Not all attitudes may be reachable, particularly in bandaged puzzles or if you've chosen a larger grip group than necessary (e.g., describing an FTO using octahedral symmetry instead of tetrahedral symmetry).
 [^acted-on]: This is called a [group action](https://en.wikipedia.org/wiki/Group_action).
+[^super]: This only works for super puzzles.
+See [Indistinguishables](#indistinguishables) for non-super puzzles.

 ## Bandaging

-We can modify these definitions to support bandaged puzzles:
+We can modify these definitions to model bandaged puzzles:

 - Besides "active" and "inactive," a grip may be **blocked** on a piece.
 When a grip is blocked on any piece then that grip cannot be turned.

 ## Fudging

-We can modify these definitions to support fudged puzzles:
+We can modify these definitions to model fudged puzzles:

 - Just make up a permutation group for your grips.
 It doesn't have to match up with geometry.

 ## Jumbling

-We can modify these definitions to support jumbling puzzles:
+We can modify these definitions to model jumbling puzzles:

 - Oops, our twist rotations (or some composition of them) forms an irrational angle.
 - Now our grip group has infinitely many rotations.